 - Visit the world-famous San Diego Zoo to see the zoo’s extensive collection of rare and endangered species.

 - Learn about San Diego’s rich military history at the USS Midway Museum.

-- Watch the sea lions and go on a kayaking adventure in La Jolla Cove.
+- Spend one day in La Jolla and watch the sea lions and go on a kayaking adventure in La Jolla Cove.

 Top Places to Eat & Drink in San Diego

 - Wake up with a cup of coffee from Communal Coffee.

 - Try an acai bowl (and more coffee, of course!) from Better Buzz Coffee.